Residents support committee member after racist remarks

 "Instead, two white citizens were allowed to publicly insult a Black committee member during a meeting, insinuating that she is not qualified to sit on the committee and that she has a racial agenda which is hurtful to white people," Neithamer and Willenbrock wrote in an email to the School Committee.
 "This was painful to watch.
 Why did no one defend Dr. McKenzie by putting an end to the attacks?"

-McKenzie listened to the expressions of support during Wednesday night’s meeting.
-She did not comment during that portion of the meeting.
+McKenzie listened to the expressions of support on Wednesday but did not comment during that portion of the meeting.
+After the meeting, she said the "outpouring of support was very heartfelt and reassuring to me."

+"But I also know this is bigger than me and not just about me," McKenzie said in a text.
+"It was important for the community to also have a sense of voice and some catharsis -- to exercise agency around promoting values of civility and anti-racism."

+McKenzie said she felt a "heart connection to many new faces I had not seen before and appreciated my family and new Beverly friends being there."